continuumizm/cizm-website/posts/swu-fm-goes-on-air.md

 Get locked in!

-[SWU.FM](https://www.swu.fm/) worldwide stream or on the local dial - 103.7 FM!
+Visit 🔗[SWU.FM](https://www.swu.fm/) for the worldwide stream or tune the local dial - 103.7 FM!